 CB2-R are located outside of the brain and are primarily associated with the immune system.
 They live in such places as the gut, spleen, liver, heart, kidneys, bones, blood vessels, lymph cells, endocrine glands and reproductive organs.
 Until recently, it was believed that CB-2R played no role with nerve cells or bundles but studies have shown that they play an important role in the signal processing of the brain.
 As a CB2-R antagonist, there is a good deal of supporting evidence to show that the cannabinoid CBD is a beneficial therapeutic strategy to lessen the impact of inflammatory and neuro-inflammatory diseases, aches, and pains all over the body.

 Perhaps the least known receptor is Transient Receptor Potential Vanilloid-type one (TRPV1).
 The function of TRPV1 is to maintain homeostasis by aiding in the regulation of body temperature.
 In addition, TRPV1 is responsible for the sensations of extreme external heat and pain that we experience during injury.
 If continuously stimulated, the pathway will eventually slow down or even stop, putting an end to the pain response.
 This suggests therapeutic potential as a treatment for neuropathic discomforts such as phantom limb.

 Clinical endocannabinoid deficiency (CEDC)

-We'll learn more about each of these receptors in blogs to come.
+We'll learn more about each of these receptors together in upcomung workshops.
 Join my mailing to stay in the loop!

 Up Next: Perfecting Preparation